-After the death of a child, it is expected that everyone will grieve differently, and not everyone goes through all stages of grief.
-Remember to not compare yourself to others, and be true to the emotions you are feeling.
+After the loss of a child, it is expected that everyone will grieve differently, and not everyone will go through all stages of grief.
+It is important to remember to not compare yourself to others, and be true to the emotions you are feeling.
 Also, the grief process does not occur in any order, you can switch back and forth between the various stages of grief.

 Shock & Denial

-Hearing that your child has died may place you in a state of shock.
+Being informed that your child has died can place you in a state of shock.
 Shock is an unconscious reaction that provides emotional protection from being overwhelmed all at once.
 For some individuals, shock can last for weeks.

 You may also deny the facts and feel numbed with overwhelming disbelief.
 It’s normal for some to deny the reality of your child’s death at some level.
 Denying it allows you to avoid feeling the emotional and physical pain.

 Pain & Guilt

 As the shock wears off, it is often replaced with never experienced, unbelievable emotional pain.
 Emotional pain is not something you can necessarily touch.
 You may feel a tightening in your head as if you are on overload with thoughts you are unable to control, or perhaps feel limp and unable to move.